Learn how analytics-driven process improvement and automation can drive results for your organization.

 If a company is manually processing sales orders (exchanging emails between sales and operations), using a technology solution to automate the information exchange will provide general process visibility and produce process data necessary to identify the main process issues.
 These can be addressed using appropriate business process improvement methodologies.
 Then, technology automation can be extended to the entire process at a more detailed level.

-Securing Leadership Support for Process Automation and Analytics
+Securing Leadership Support

 Even the most mature process automation and analytics often requires a hefty budget and leadership buy-in.
 Building grassroots support can help cement organizational demand.

-At Centric, we help clients go through the following exercise to prove the concept and build support:
+We often help clients go through the following exercise to prove the concept and build support:

 - Find an Opportunity: Identify an area of the business ripe for process improvement and develop a thesis to improve the process.